 The conversion of a persistent, non-aquatic site into an aquatic site.
 For the purpose of this plan, creation includes the conversion of sites that currently do not meet the definition of wetlands, even though these sites were wetlands prior to being permanently drained and/or covered by fill.

 Delineation

-A determination of the boundaries of a wetland or other aquatic site.
+The process for determining the jurisdictional boundary of a wetland or other aquatic site.

 Discharge